 Chinese Herbal Formulas

-We are licensed in Chinese Herbal medicine. but do not carry Chinese herbs or patent herbal formulas at the clinic.
+We are licensed in Chinese Herbal medicine. but do not Chinese herbs and carry only few patent herbal formulas at the clinic.
 We will send you to the local Chinese Herb store, Yong Sheng, with a prescription if you require Chinese herbs.

 Auricular (Ear) Acupuncture